8 Reasons why do-it-yourself mold tests are not accurate or advised

 Why DIY Mold Testing kits are essentially useless for diagnosing the complexity of your airborne mold contamination and should be handled by professionals.

-While it might be tempting to use DIY Mold Tests—petri dishes set out over a period of time to determine mold presence—to diagnose your household mold, these over-the-counter methods can be deceiving and inaccurate.
+While it might be tempting to use DIY Mold Tests—Petri dishes set out over a period of time to determine mold presence—to diagnose your household mold, these over-the-counter methods can be deceiving and inaccurate.
 The results lack enough credibility that lawyers, doctors, insurance companies, and remediation companies do not accept the results.
 In fact, Consumer Reports rated four different brands of DIY mold tests “Not Recommended,” citing the following: “In some samples, the vials with media leaked over entire kit.
 In one, an unopened kit was moldy.
 No expiration dates on the kit; old media could affect the accuracy and reliability of the results.
-Label claims that kit can identify toxic mold, but the report the lab sends can’t tell you this.
-One unused plate came back positive for mold growth, indicating contamination at some point; not very reassuring for post remediation use.”
+The label claims that the kit can identify toxic mold, but the report the lab sends can’t tell you this.
+One unused plate came back positive for mold growth, indicating contamination at some point; not very reassuring for post-remediation use.”
 All homes will contain some level of spore activity when air samples are collected because mold is a common part of the environment.
 DIY kits, then, are essentially useless for diagnosing the complexity of your airborne mold contamination and should be handled by professionals.
 The EPA agrees: “Sampling for mold should be conducted by professionals who have specific experience in designing mold sampling protocols, sampling methods, and interpreting results.
 Sample analysis should follow analytical methods recommended by…professional organizations.”

 While DIY tests can be used for entertainment value, much like a Chia Pet, true mold concerns should be handled by companies that understand the diagnostic process necessary to qualify and quantify potentially hazardous mold growth.

 - No Expiration Dates – DIY mold test kits sit on hardware shelves or storage areas for undisclosed amounts of time, subjecting the agar (gooey stuff) to contaminants.
-Because there is no readily identifiable expiration date for these kits, despite the requirement that they be sterile, consumers cannot determine how much potential handling or exposure these kits have had.
+Because there is no readily identifiable expiration date for these kits, despite the requirement that they are sterile, consumers cannot determine how much potential handling or exposure these kits have had.

 - Uncontrollability of Shipping and Handling – DIY kits require being sent through the mail system for “lab analysis.”
 Such processing is unregulated, leaving the package susceptible to elements such as extreme temperatures and humidity, improper handling, and overall shipping lag time.
 Such factors can contribute to false positives and false negatives.